 Prophet Jeremiah had to challenge the people “who come through these gates to worship the LORD” and had mixed in pagan rituals, “You are trusting in deceptive words that are worthless.
 Will you … burn incense to Baal and follow other gods you have not known, and then come and stand before me in this house, which bears my Name, and say, ‘we are safe’…?
 (Jer.
 7:2, 8-10)

-It was with this understanding that Elijah had to call out to the people of God: “How long will you waver between two opinions?
+With this understanding Elijah called out to the people of God: “How long will you waver between two opinions?
 If the LORD is God, follow him; but if Baal is God follow him” (1 Kgs.
 18:21)

 Samuel told the Israelites: “If you are returning to the LORD with all your hearts, then rid yourselves of the foreign gods and the Ashtoreths and commit yourselves to the LORD and serve him only, and he will deliver you…” (1 Sam.
 7:3)